 There are also some who believe in “One Nation, One Law”.
 Some say, the Constitution wants a Uniform Civil Code for India, therefore we must implement it.
 Let’s analyse in detail.

-Let’s begin with the basics as many support or oppose Uniform Civil Code without knowing what Uniform Civil Code for India is all about.
+To answer this question, it is important we have a clear and comprehensive understanding of Uniform Civil Code and how it will impact us.
+Unfortunately, many support or oppose Uniform Civil Code without knowing what Uniform Civil Code for India is all about.

 We have Uniform Criminal Law for everyone

 In India, all the criminal laws are uniform and applicable equally on all, no matter what religion they belong to.
 Hindus, Muslims and people of all faiths have the same Criminal law.

 Civil laws in India are for everyone and are applicable to all faiths.
 Example: Civil laws for financial transactions, encumbrances and disputes in property etc. are the same for Hindus, Muslims and peoples of all faiths.